Strixman/Edgebreaker/README.md

 **EdgeBreaker Compressor/Decompressor**

-This project provides a robust implementation of the **EdgeBreaker** compression algorithm for triangle meshes.
+This project provides a robust implementation of the **EdgeBreaker** compression algorithm for manifold and non-manifold triangle meshes.
 With support for OBJ, OFF, and our intermediate OVX format, it enables high compression ratios and fast encoding/decoding workflows.

 ---